 12. Brush up on local history

 While going to a new place totally fresh is cool, knowing a little about a city or country’s historical context can add a level of depth to your trip.
-It also might help you understand cultural nuances and connect with locals in a more authentic way if you are able to consider how history has shaped a specific place.
+It also might help you understand cultural nuances and connect with locals in a more authentic way.

 11. Visit during shoulder season

-Shoulder season is the sweet spot between high season and low season when prices are affordable and there are fewer tourists.
-Usually high season in a given place coincides with better weather and low season is often cold and/or rainy.
-To get the most out of your travel, book between them to have a better chance at good weather.
+Shoulder season is the sweet spot between high season and low season when prices are affordable, the weather is still nice, and there are fewer tourists.
+Usually high season in a given place coincides with better weather, but that often means peak pricing and crowds.

 9. Look for off-the-beaten-path gems